SebasthianCastillo/GLHF/README.md

 ### 🚀👷 v1.1.4 (in development c:)

-- a. add settings states to context (zustand) to retrieve all setting at ones from backend use (React Query)
+- a. add settings states to context (zustand) to match local state with backend state ✅
-- b.
+- b. implement react query to category list/screen and product list/screen 👷 _[In progress]_

 ---